Contact + FAQs

 Put simply: we listen, we feel, we complete, we integrate, and repeat.

-Healing, to me, is not just about revisiting past pain but also about opening to future possibility.
-That’s why I integrate psychosynthesis coaching and developmental tools, so new capacity becomes embodied in daily life and direction forward.
-Lasting transformation lies in the delicate paradox of both release and creation, memory and possibility.
+Healing, importantly, is not only about resolving the past; it’s also about opening to future possibility.
+I integrate developmental and coaching approaches, so new capacity becomes embodied in daily life.
+True transformation holds both release and creation, memory and possibility.

 Trauma may come from acute events (“big T”) or from chronic, developmental, or relational wounding (“small t”).
 These survival strategies can become protective identities that mask the authentic heart.
 Healing supports the completion of what was once interrupted—stored impulses, emotions, and stress—so the nervous system can restore its natural flow.